 Appendix C (Hydraulic Analysis Supporting Documents) includes cross sections from the HEC-RAS model illustrating the 100-year storm event water surface elevations.
 Create a PDF file from HEC-RAS formatted for multiple cross sections per 11"x17" page at a scale that can be easily read.
 Cross sections should be in color and include the 100-year water surface elevation, reach name, and river station.
 It is recommended that each page contain 9-12 cross sections and that the pages are numbered.
-See the example in the DFHAD Prototype.

-4 DRAFT SUBMITTAL REQUIREMENTS
+4 SUBMITTAL REQUIREMENTS